stephengeller/unique-word-calculator/README.md

 * Test the behaviour of the callback function in TextLoader effectively.
 This is currently untested, meaning it is impossible to predict behaviours within the function itself.
+* Test logging to the console!
+I only 50% achieved this through dependency injection, and would like to work on this further.
 * Sort the table further, so that words with the same count are sorted alphabetically

+## Note on Git Commits

+* I was unsure whether this project was going to make it onto GitHub, resulting in fewer regular commits than is typical in my projects.